onahchizoba/zobixsoft/README.md

 # zobixsoft
-Zobixsoft Technologies is a software solution provider based in Abuja Nigeria
+Zobixsoft Technologies is a software solutions provider based in Abuja Nigeria